marcus-jw/Multi-Objective-Reinforcement-Learning-from-AI-Feedback/README.md

 # Multi-Objective Reinforcement Learning from AI Feedback (WIP)
 This repository implements Multi-Objective Reinforcement Learning from AI Feedback (MORLAIF) using Torch, Huggingface Transformers and TRL.
 This project aims to test whether switching to a multi-objective reward function in the preference model improves the safety performance of the final model.
-# Current Setup:
-- **Target Model:** The code currently uses GPT-2 for testing purposes, but the goal is to upgrade to Llama-7b.
-- **Preference Models:** The code currently implements two options, either using finetuned GPT-2s or using different GPT-2 LoRAs, as the different preference models.
-The plan is to test finetuned Llama-7b models, Llama-7b LoRAs and smaller models and see what performs best.
-- **Feedback Model:** GPT-3.5-Turbo serves as the foundation model which rates response pairs according to each individual principle.
-- **Dataset:** Currently Anthropic's HH-rlhf dataset is used; more datasets will be added in the future.
 # Process:

  ![](https://github.com/carolius/MORLAIF/blob/main/MORLAIF.png?raw=true)